Strategy & Planning

 Licensure and Certification Disclosures

 The Department of Education’s Federal Regulations 34 CFR 668.43 (a)(5)(v) mandate that each institution inform students of whether their program curriculum, both distance education programs and face-to-face programs, meets the state requirements for each program that leads to licensure or certification.
+For a list of states in regards to whether UMSL’s curriculum meets or does not meet state educational requirements for professional licensure, please click the following link:

 University of Missouri-St. Louis students enrolled in online and distance courses, as well as on-campus courses, should attempt to resolve complaints by following the procedures outlined on the Student Complaint/Grievance Procedures page on the UMSL website.
 If an issue cannot be resolved internally, you may file a complaint with the Missouri Department of Higher Education; the MDHE process can be found at https://dhewd.mo.gov/DistanceEducation.php#StudentComplaints.
 If you wish to file a complaint about the University with its accreditor regarding issues of institutional quality, you may do so by following the instructions on the Higher Learning Commission website.